 “If you can automate it, there’s a need for interaction,” says Sheldon.
 “As technology adoption increases, people’s need and desire for a more personal service has increased proportionally.”

 So how will robotics will change the way we work?
-Here are just five ways:

 The company Rethink Robotics makes “collaborative robots” such as Baxter, which employees can show a mundane action that it will then duplicate, no computer programming involved.
 Rethink’s next-generation Sawyer robot executes precise tasks such as circuit-board testing.

 The net 9.1 million jobs lost to robotics in the United States by 2025 is far less than the 69 million job losses anticipated by many pundits, according to the Forrester Research report, The Future of Jobs, 2025: Working Side By Side With Robots.
 But automation will transform at least 25 percent of jobs by 2019, Forrester finds.

 The robot Hadrian, currently under development at Fastbrick Robotics in Perth, Australia, can lay 1,000 bricks per hour at top speed, and build the framework of a property in just two days.
 So the role of the bricklayer, little changed for thousands of years, morphs into becoming an engineer.

 The child-like robot Brett learns like an infant or toddler, through trial and error, at the University of California at Berkeley.
 But its “brain” is evolving fast through “deep learning,” to handle mundane tasks.

 Companies such as Cyberdyne, a Japan-based robot-development company, are designing machines for non-manufacturing purposes that have artificial intelligence embedded into them.
 Its cleaning and luggage-handling robots operate at Haneda Airport in Tokyo.
 Also in Japan, Softbank Group has created Pepper, which can hand out promotional goods on the street, and help around the home.

+But this will affect some job roles more than others.
+Forrester Research predicts that 1 million business-to-business salespeople will lose their jobs by 2020 because buyers prefer to research purchases online.
 On the other hand, “concierge” services will boom.
 For instance, the company Flipkart, India’s answer to Amazon, is looking at using the dabbawalla system of lunch deliverymen to distribute goods rapidly.